 So, I decided to ask: “Don’t I need to talk to raccoons or something?”
 Their reply: “No, that’s all we need for today.”

 As I began my walk of shame out of the audition room, the voice in my head bombarded me with criticism based on what those I had just left must have been thinking the whole time: “You’re so uninteresting.
-Every other actress got to play, but they were obviously so bored by you that they couldn’t even be bothered to ask you to do anything.
+Every other actor got to play, but they were obviously so bored by you that they couldn’t even be bothered to ask you to do anything.
 You’re so terrible.”

 What happened next?
 I booked the role.

 As actors, it’s impossible to understand what’s occurring in the mind of the casting director or anyone on the other side of the table.
 And it’s not our job to know.
 Thinking about this is a distraction and draining.
 Our job is to show up and give our all during an audition.
 The rest is none of our business and your inner critic certainly doesn’t know any more or better than you do.

 When we distract ourselves by trying to figure out what someone else thinks of us, we lose our ability to be present and do our true work.
 It takes practice to surrender when we catch ourselves falling down the rabbit hole of people-pleasing or contemplating what isn’t ours to know.
 We not only rob ourselves from the experience of our audition, but we rob the character of its opportunity to be expressed.

 Instead, we can celebrate that it’s not our job to know and take ourselves off the hook when we’re in or out of the audition room.
 We can be responsible only for our service to our art and the character.
 When we stop trying to know, we can just let go and give our all to our work.